Address Missing Coverage

 automatically update to indicate that the outcome is justified.

 In the Coverage Details pane, the justified outcome is highlighted in cyan and links to the justification rationale.
 Clicking J1 brings you to the section of the report titled Objects Filtered from Coverage Analysis.
-This section of the report only appears if there are filters applied to the coverage data.
+This section of the report only appears if you apply one or more filters to the coverage data.

 To programmatically add a test and aggregate coverage, enter: